 Giovanni Luca Ciampaglia

-I am currently visiting postdoctoral fellow at the Center for Complex Networks and Systems Research (CNetS), Indiana University at Bloomington in the group of Filippo Menczer and Alessandro Flammini.
+I am currently a postdoctoral fellow at the Center for Complex Networks and Systems Research (CNetS), Indiana University at Bloomington in the group of Filippo Menczer and Alessandro Flammini.

 I obtained my Ph.D. in Informatics from Università della Svizzera Italiana (also known as University of Lugano) in December 2011.
 My research was supervised jointly by Luca Maria Gambardella (IDSIA), Alberto Vancheri (co-advisor, SUPSI) and Paolo Giordano (co-advisor, Uni Wien).

 Before joining CNetS, I was previously research analyst contractor at the Wikimedia Foundation, working on editor engagement issues, and research associate at the Chair of sociology, in particular modeling and simulation, at the Swiss Federal Institute of Technology (ETH) in Zürich.